Don't move your rig from Dibi to Olero field, community warns Chevron - Vanguard News

 By Prince Okafor

-WARRI—Udo Community, located in Chevron Nigeria Limited, CNL, Olero field in Delta State, yesterday, warned the company not to move it oil drilling rig from the Dibi to Olero field.
+WARRI—Udo Community, located in Chevron Nigeria Limited, CNL, Olero field in Delta State, yesterday, warned the company not to move its oil drilling rig from the Dibi to Olero field.

+Hotel owners, transporters, others laud Obaseki’s investment in sports, count gains of hosting FIFA female U-20 tourney(Opens in a new browser tab)

 The community stated that the arrangement will only be possible if the host communities are provided with the long awaited water and electricity projects demanded over the years.